AltropInc/alt/doc/script/ParametricTypes.md

 }
 ```

-The function `append_array_to_stream` append the contents of an array into a stream.
+The function `append_array_to_stream` appends the contents of an array into a stream.
 The interface type is parameterized by an array type parameter, and the element type of the stream is specified to be the same type of the array type:

 ```altscript
 str_array : string[4];